Medically reviewed by Drugs.com. Last updated on Oct 1, 2021.

 Indications and Usage for Hextend

-Hextend (6% Hetastarch in Lactated Electrolyte Injection) is indicated in the treatment of hypovolemia when plasma volume expansion is desired.
+Hextend (6% Hetastarch in Lactated Electrolyte Injection) is indicated in the treatment of hypovolemia when plasma volume expansion is desired in settings where adequate alternative treatment is unavailable.
 It is not a substitute for blood or plasma.

-- Do not use HES products, including Hextend, in patients with severe liver disease
+Do not use HES products, including Hextend, unless adequate alternative treatment is unavailable.

 - Avoid use in patients with pre-existing renal dysfunction